16bit Sensation: Alcohol Soft

 He works as a programmer at Alcohol Soft, and is the son of the company owner.
+Despite Alcohol Soft focusing on bishōjo games, he has little interest in the genre, instead having a passion for programming.
 Some years later, he is still at the company, but refuses to make a game on a computer system using Windows 95 as he is very dedicated to the PC-98 platform.
 In the seventh episode of the anime, he is transported back in time.
 In the present timeline, he assists Konoha in her time travels.
 He is the only staff member in Alcohol Soft who knows that Konoha came from the future.